 None of these alternatives would reduce the potential of interaction between a black sea bass pot and ESA-listed whales.
-The alternatives could reduce the potential of serious injury or mortality (Alternatives 2 and 3) and potentially identify or eliminate the black sea bass pot sector as a gear with an entanglement (Preferred Alternative 4) if the fishery were to begin operating during Nov 1-April 30
+The likelihood of entanglement with right whales is primarily affected by the number of traps in the water and what time of year and where they are fished.
+A line's breaking strength and weak link's breaking strength has no influence on those factors.
+Thus, selecting Alternative 2 and/or 3 is unlikely to have any influence on the overall number of potential interactions.
+However, the alternatives could reduce the potential of serious injury or mortality (Alternatives 2 and 3) and potentially identify or eliminate the black sea bass pot sector as a gear with an entanglement (Preferred Alternative 4) if the fishery were to begin operating during November 1-April 30.